 - National Institute for Direct Instruction (nifty acronym NIFDI).

-- The Reading League – teachers, academics and others promoting the science of reading, has chapters around the US, and this excellent Curriculum Evaluation Tool.
+- The Reading League – teachers, academics and others promoting the science of reading, has chapters around the US, and this great Curriculum Evaluation Tool and Youtube channel.

 - Reading Rockets is a national public media literacy initiative full of good information.